MyEyeReader/my-eye-demo/README.md

 # my-eye-demo
 Dummy data for the device.

 Instructions: Enter the string to translate to braille.
-Enter 'exit' (or ctrl+C) to exit the program.
+Enter `exit` (or ctrl+C) to exit the program.

 The characters are listed sequentially in unicode. `toUnicode` returns the braille unicode representing the letter. `toByte` returns a number whose bits represent the raised dots.